Selmier State Forest advisories

 - None at this time.

-Selmier State Forest was donated to the state of Indiana by Mrs. Frank Selmier on behalf of her husband.
-Frank Selmier had a strong interest in the outdoors.
-He planted several acres on this property of pine, black locust, black walnut, sycamore and tuliptree from 1921 to 1934.
-Most of the property was placed in Indiana’s Classified Forest Program between 1927 and 1931.
+Selmier State Forest was donated to the State of Indiana by Stella Selmier on behalf of her late husband, Frank, who had a strong interest in the outdoors.
+He planted several acres of pine, black locust, black walnut, sycamore, and tulip tree on this property from 1921 to 1934.
+Most of the property was placed in Indiana’s Classified Forest Program before it became state land in 1944.

-There are no public restrooms, camping, picnicking, swimming, horse trails or boat launching facilities available.
-Nearby camping available at Versailles State Park, Muscatatuck County Park and Broomsage Ranch.
+There are no public restrooms, camping, picnicking, swimming, horse trails or boat launching facilities.
+Nearby camping is available at Versailles State Park and Muscatatuck County Park.

-Whitetail deer, turkey, squirrel, and raccoon.
+White-tailed deer, turkey, squirrel, and raccoon are available.
 A valid hunting license is required.

 - Photos & Videos